apache/doris/docs/en/extending-doris/iceberg-of-doris.md

 |   MAP  | - | not supported |

 **Note:**
-- Iceberg table Schema changes **are not automatically synchronized** and require rebuilding the Iceberg external tables or database in Doris.
+- Iceberg table Schema changes **are not automatically synchronized** and require synchronization of Iceberg external tables or databases in Doris via the `REFRESH` command.
 - The current default supported version of Iceberg is 0.12.0 and has not been tested in other versions.
 More versions will be supported in the future.

 ### Query Usage